jundalisay/sp/content/en/research/ranald/hands/chapter-22.md

 the accurate touch so necessary to the surgeon, dentist and the hand will

-A long, thin second phalanx
+A long, thin second phalanx indicate a skilled mechanic.
-indicate
-skilled mechanic.